billypetersson/Azure-DevOps-Pipeline-Tester/README.md

 **Made with ❤️ for Azure DevOps and Infrastructure as Code enthusiasts**

-*Bringing Azure DevOps pipeline testing to your local development environment*
+*Bringing Azure DevOps pipeline testing to your local development environment - safely and efficiently*